boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 #### Show primary axis title

-This allows you to enable the visibility of primary value axis title of chart.
+This feature allows you to enable the visibility of the primary value axis title on the chart.

 ![Primary axis title visibility](/static/assets/visualizing-data/visualization-widgets/images/column-chart/show-primary-axis-title.png)

 #### Primary axis title value

-This allows you to edit the primary value axis title.
-It will reflect in y-axis name of chart.
+This allows you to edit the title of the primary value axis, which will be reflected as the name of the y-axis in the chart.

 ![Primary axis title value](/static/assets/visualizing-data/visualization-widgets/images/column-chart/title-value.png)

 ### Inverse Axis

-By default, the chart axis showing positive values on the top and negative values at the bottom.
-But, there are times when we need to inverse the axis and show the negative values on the top and positive values on the bottom.
-For Example, When we bind the temperature data to the chart and to display the negative values on the top, we can make use of this property.
+By default, the chart axis shows positive values at the top and negative values at the bottom.
+However, there are times when we need to invert the axis and display the negative values at the top and positive values at the bottom.
+For example, when we bind temperature data to the chart and want to display the negative values at the top, we can utilize this property.

-On enabling this property the chart negative values will display on the top and positive values display on the bottom.
+Enabling this property will result in the display of negative values at the top of the chart and positive values at the bottom.

 ![Inversed axis](/static/assets/visualizing-data/visualization-widgets/images/column-chart/inverseaxis.png)

 ### Axis Type

-This allows you to change the type of axis in the column chart.
+This enables you to modify the axis type in the column chart.

 ### Linear

-This option allows you to handle the type of axis as linear.
+This option enables you to set the type of axis as linear.

 ### Logarithmic

-This option allows you to handle the logarithmic axis that uses a logarithmic scale and it is very useful in visualizing when the data has values with both lower order of magnitude (Eg: 10-6) and higher-order of magnitude (Eg: 106).
+This option allows you to handle the logarithmic axis that uses a logarithmic scale, which is very useful in visualizing data with values of both lower and higher orders of magnitude (e.g., 10-6 and 106).

 ### Axis range settings

-This allows you to manually set the Minimum, Maximum, and Interval values of primary value axis through the Axis Range Settings dialog.
+This allows you to manually set the minimum, maximum, and interval values of the primary value axis through the Axis Range Settings dialog.

 ![Axis range settings](/static/assets/visualizing-data/visualization-widgets/images/column-chart/axis-range.png)

-It will reflect in the primary value axis of the chart.
+It will be reflected in the primary value axis of the chart.

 ![Modified ranges](/static/assets/visualizing-data/visualization-widgets/images/column-chart/modified-range.png)

 ### Parameter Support in Axis range:

-This allows you to dynamically set the Minimum, Maximum, and Interval values of the primary value axis through the `Axis Range Settings` dialog by using the dashboard parameter values.
-Only number-type Dashboard parameter values are allowed in the axis range properties.
-You can create multiple types of dashboard parameters.
+This feature enables you to dynamically set the minimum, maximum, and interval values of the primary value axis through the `Axis Range Settings` dialog, using the dashboard parameter values.
+Only number-type dashboard parameter values are permitted in the axis range properties.
+It is possible to create multiple types of dashboard parameters.

 1. Single parameter value.
 2. Range parameter value.